superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 ds = Planetoid("./data", "Cora")[0]
 ```

 We will evaluate representations by measuring the classification performance (Accuracy and macro F1).
-We'll use a KNN (K-Nearest Neighbors) classifier with 15 neighbors and cosine similarity as the similarity metric:
+We'll use a KNN (K-Nearest Neighbors) classifier with 15 neighbors, and cosine similarity as the similarity metric:

 ```python
 from sklearn.neighbors import KNeighborsClassifier